bids-standard/bids-specification/src/02-common-principles.md

 used to refer to the root of the current dataset; `local` MUST NOT be a key in the `DatasetLinks` object.

+In the case where a derivatives dataset is nested under a raw dataset and both have a `dataset_description.json` file, the BIDS URIs within the nested derivatives dataset MUST be resolved with respect to `/derivatives/dataset_description.json`, and the BIDS URIs for the raw dataset (excluding `/derivatives`) MUST be resolved with respect to `/dataset_description.json`.

+However if a derivatives dataset is nested under a raw dataset and only the raw dataset has a `dataset_description.json` file, all BIDS URIs MUST be resolved with respect to the `/dataset_description.json` file.

+(Assuming that in the two above examples `/` refers to the root of the BIDS raw dataset with a nested derivatives dataset.)

 ### Refer to a file within a dataset

 To link for example to a derivative file that is stored in a nested `derivatives/`